 I first fell in love with the polar regions on a polar bear walking safari in Manitoba.
 From that moment on, I’ve been fascinated by the otherworldly landscapes, the spectacular wildlife, indigenous history, and the inherent adventure of going to such a remote destination.

 Just a quick break in your read.
 If you think I am absolutely loony toons for talking about a cruise in the middle of this COVID-19 hubbub, please know this trip won’t be available again until 2021.
 Thinking about future travel is a good thing.
 For more information on how Adventure Canada is handling the crisis, please refer to the Table of Contents.

-The population is small, about 56,000––that’s half the population of Burbank, CA––with ninety percent of the residents being Inuit.
-Officially, it’s part of the Danish kingdom but its government is autonomous.
+The population is about 56,000––that’s half the population of Burbank, CA––with ninety percent of the residents being Inuit.
+Officially, it’s part of the Danish kingdom though its government is autonomous.

 What is an Expedition Cruise?

 For those who are not familiar with the term, an expedition cruise enlists smaller ships (6 – 200 passengers or so), focusing on remote destinations.
 The ships are often former commercial vessels with reinforced hulls designed for challenging waters.

 The voyage has less to do with visiting ports and more about physical and/or cultural activities like kayaking, wildlife viewing, community visits, photography, biking, zodiac tours, snorkeling, or diving in extraordinary locations.
 Expedition ships travel to the nooks and crannies of the world’s wildernesses inaccessible by any other means.